nihal-2059/Jenkins-Master-Slave/README.md

 C. Once you get an output, you need to install a plugin on Jenkins called Docker.
 <img width="1028" alt="image" src="https://user-images.githubusercontent.com/81910297/198638961-d645c570-6b43-4f06-a1cd-2d6b461cdbfc.png">

-D. Next you need to configure the jenkins build agent ( slvae ) templates.
+D. Next you need to configure the jenkins build agent ( slave ) templates.
 Navigate to Manage Jenkins --> Manage Nodes and Clouds --> Configure Clouds
 You will see following screen,
 <img width="995" alt="image" src="https://user-images.githubusercontent.com/81910297/198640244-981c0ada-7d38-4207-9fbd-723a2d4b2f69.png">
 Note : You will only see Add a new cloud option.